Mount Willoughby Indigenous Protected Area

 IPA funding is protecting important cultural heritage sites including waterholes, rock pools and bush tucker sources, as well as historic European settler structures like huts and brush yards.
 Traditional knowledge about land management and cultural ways is also being saved, through workshops with the Traditional Owners.

-Mount Willoughby IPA is managed in line with the following World Conservation Union categories:
+Mount Willoughby IPA is managed in line with the following International Union for Conservation of Nature categories:

 - Category VI - Managed Resource Protected Area: Protected Area managed mainly for the sustainable use of natural ecosystems